oomph-lib/oomph-lib/README.md

 ### Customising driver codes

 #### Customising driver codes via the `oomph_add_executable()` function
-The `CMakeLists.txt` shows how to specify the sources and the name of the executable to be built via the arguments SOURCES and NAME, respectively.
+The `CMakeLists.txt` shows how to specify the sources and the name of the executable to be built via the arguments `SOURCES` and `NAME`, respectively.
 They provide the minimum information required by the compiler.
 You may, of course, wish to provide additional information to the compiler.
 For instance, if your code was a stand-alone code that does not not involve `oomph-lib` or any other third-party libraries, you could compile it using
 ```bash
 g++ -o non_oomph_lib_one_d_poisson -Wall -Werror -DREFINEABLE non_oomph_lib_one_d_poisson.cc
 ```
 The aditional flags passed to the compiler are of two types:
 - `-Wall -Werror` are compiler flags that specify that the compiler should show all warnings and treat warnings as errors, respectively.
-- `-DREFINEABLE` passes the compiler macro REFINEABLE to the compiler (or, technically, to the preprocessor).
+- `-DREFINEABLE` passes the compiler macro `REFINEABLE` to the compiler (or, technically, to the preprocessor).
 Such macros are typically used to activate/de-activate parts of the C++ code, as in this code fragment
   ```c++

   [...]